Marvin Applewhite, Ph.D. (BS EE '64)

 B.S.
 Electrical Engineering, Arlington State College (now University of Texas at Arlington), 1964

-In 1990, Dr. Applewhite moved into the commercial side of TI, becoming general manager of the Computer Systems Division in Austin.
-He returned to Dallas in 1992 to become the development manager for the Information Engineering, a commercial software development tool.
-In 1994, Dr. Applewhite moved to London, England to become group managing director of TI’s software business in Europe, the Middle East and Africa.
-In 1995, his management responsibilities were expanded to include the Asia Pacific region – in effect, he managed all international software business outside of North America.
+In 1990, Dr. Applewhite moved into the commercial side of TI, becoming vice president and general manager of the Computer Systems Division in Austin.
+He returned to Dallas in 1992 to become the development manager for the Information Engineering Facility (IEF), a commercial software development tool.
+In 1994, Dr. Applewhite moved to London, England, to become Senior Vice President and group managing director of TI’s software business in Europe, the Middle East and Africa.
+In 1995, his management responsibilities were expanded to include the Asia Pacific region – he thus managed all of TI’s international software business outside of North America.

 In 1997, Sterling Software bought TI’s software business, and Dr. Applewhite retired from Texas Instruments to become president of Sterling Software’s Applications International Division.
 He served in this role until he retired in late 1998.